ysrepo/sandbox/README.md

    b.
 This will install needed binary FFmpeg files to "WSL: Ubuntu"'s PATH located by `/usr/local/bin`, `/usr/local/lib`, `/usr/local/include`

-1. Set the breakpoint somewhere on the FFmpeg method in `test_task/main.c` and step into the code
+1. Open the `main.c` file (VS Code takes data for configs to execute the program from the currently active file opened in the editor) and run it by clicking in the right top area of the VS Code window on the appropriate button with the dropdown choosing the `Run C/C++ file` option.
+The output files will be located in the folder `sandbox/dispatch`

    a.
-In case of unexpected behavior, refer to [`wsl_ubuntu_gdb_fix`](https://github.com/ysrepo/sandbox/compare/main...wsl_ubuntu_gdb_fix) branch, possibly it may help

-1. Open main.c (VS Code takes data for configs from currently active file opened in editor) and run it.
-The output files will be located in the folder `sandbox/dispatch` TODO: test_task directory...
+Optionally clean working sets after this step: delete the `dispatch` directory, delete the `main` file to be sure that you begin next running/debugging iterations from the clear state again

+1. To debug: set the breakpoint somewhere on the FFmpeg method in `main.c`, for example, at line 51, i.e., at `main.c:51`

+   a.
+Start debugging the `main.c` by clicking in the right top area of the VS Code window on the appropriate button with the dropdown choosing the `Debug C/C++ file` option

+   b.
+The execution should pause in the debug mode at the breakpoint

+   c.
+I had a crash kind of "permission denied for gdb", in case a similar occurred for you, refer to the [`wsl_ubuntu_gdb_fix`](https://github.com/ysrepo/sandbox/compare/main...wsl_ubuntu_gdb_fix) branch, most likely, changes suggested there can settle such a failure